ferguras/InstaLooter/README.rst

 - default jobs changed to 1

-- directory option in batch mode, no need to specify directory for each user
+- added directory option in batch mode, no more requirement to specify a directory for each user

-- fixed error when post not available
+- fixed error when post not available/connection failed

 - removed extended option